AnayoOleru/POLITICO/README.md

 # POLITICO
- > :ng: Politico enables both the politicians and citizens give their mandate to politicians running for different government offices while building trust in the process through transparency. :slot_machine:
+ > :ng: Politico is a web-app that enables both citizens give their mandate to politicians running for different government offices.
+POLITICO also enables politicians to express interest to run for an office, while building trust in the process through transparency. :slot_machine:

  # UI